Fail to Plan, Plan to Fail,

-Once all of this has been taken into account a plan can be placed with a specific training schedule; mental training, nutritional plan, physical training and optional target hitting chart.
+Once these have been taken into account a plan can be placed within a specific training schedule.
+Which includes: mental training, nutritional plan, physical training and optional target hitting chart.

-Please note a plan can be altered or changed depending on the situation but a plan must always be in place if you truly want to be in that small group of Winners.
+Please note: a plan can be altered or changed depending on the situation but a plan must always be in place.
+If you truly want to be in the small group of winners, make a plan.